thenextfreelancer/GmailLogin/README.md

 5. Close the browser

 # How to execute
 It has every dependency included.
-You just need to download(or checkout) and run following commands:
+You just need to download(or checkout) and run following commands under the project folder:

 >run-app.bat